BlockchainBrain/docs/wallet/updateexistingcoldwallet.rst

 	For more instructions, watch this Video_ from a fellow Rupayan, David Coen, on how to export your private keys:

+3. Close the Rupaya wallet.

-3.Double click the Rupaya file to open and install the new wallet.
+4. Double click the Rupaya file to open and install the new wallet.

 	* Accept any pop ups asking to confirm if you want to continue with the installation
 	* When prompted, select **Use the default data directory** and click **OK**, unless you previously installed the wallet in a different location, such as the **rupayacore** folder.